jax7er/jax7er.github.io/_posts/2020-12-06-glassdoor-reviews-analysis.md

 ![Timeline plot](/assets/glassdoor-analysis-plot-timeline-inverted.png)

 The most striking thing about the timeline plot is the ramp up in review frequency in the latter half of 2020.
-Up to "Bad press 1" there is a rough monthly average of 12 reviews.
-After this point, the frequency remains above average until a spike to around 3 times the monthly average that lines up with "Job cuts".
+Up to "Bad press 1" there is a rough monthly average of 4 reviews.
+After this point, the frequency remains above average until a spike to ~4 times the monthly average that lines up with "Job cuts".
 Meanwhile, the general trend of CEO opinion is downward with a majority of people disapproving.
 Just after "Lockdown 2", a new monthly record for review frequency is set with every metric plummeting.

 ## Conclusion